d33bs/set-website/_posts/2023-02-13-Branch-Review-and-Learn.md

   - branching
   - pull-requests
   - merging
-excerpt: "Use git branching techniques to segment the completion of programming tasks, gradually and consistently committing small changes (practicing festina lente or "make haste, slowly").
+excerpt: 'Use git branching techniques to segment the completion of programming tasks, gradually and consistently committing small changes (practicing festina lente or "make haste, slowly").
 When a group of small changes are ready from branches, request pull request reviews and take advantage of comments to continuously improve the work.
-Prepare for a branch merge after review by deciding which merge strategy is appropriate and automating merge requirements with branch protection rules."
+Prepare for a branch merge after review by deciding which merge strategy is appropriate and automating merge requirements with branch protection rules.'
 ---

 # Tip of the Week: Branch, Review, and Learn